 Peter Teffer is a freelance journalist, photographer and political scientist from The Netherlands.
-He is specialized in reporting several topics, among which (but not limited to):
+He has covered a plethora of topics, among which (but not limited to):

-- The European Union, in particular covering the areas of energy, environment, climate, transport, food, and agriculture for EUobserver.
-In 2016, Peter did a months-long investigative project into the Dieselgate scandal.
+- The European Union, in particular covering the areas of energy, environment, climate, transport, food, digital single market, and agriculture for EUobserver.

 - Stories about the political, social and cultural characteristics of the Internet – how nation states try to control the net and how politics is influenced by new media, but also the effect of digital media on our behaviour, communication and thinking.
 He does that for Dutch media such as national newspapers NRC Handelsblad and nrc.next, the Dutch edition of Esquire, Dutch tech magazine Bright, Amnesty Netherlands’ magazine Wordt Vervolgd, Dutch weekly magazine Elsevier and new media website De Nieuwe Reporter.